 The $3000 scholarship is awarded annually by Council for a local student in their first year at CSU at either the Bathurst, Orange, Dubbo, Wagga Wagga, Canberra, Albury-Wodonga or Port Macquarie campuses.

 Scholarship applications will close on Monday, 08 February 2020.
 Apply here.

 Council will be undertaking heavy patching maintenance works from Monday 25 January until Thursday 28 January from 7.00am to 3.00pm.
 Work will be undertaken on the following streets on the following days:

 - Monday 25 January: Liverpool Street and Pridham Street, between Nangar Street and Glenlogan Road.

 - Tuesday 26 January: No work

 - Wednesday 27 January: Vaux Street, between Darling Street and Macquarie Street.

 Council requests there be no parking on the streets listed above on the relevant day to facilitate the work, between the hours of 7.00am and 3.00pm.

-Council apologises for any inconvenience whilst these works are undertaken.
-For further information, please contact Cowra Infrastructure and Operations on 6340 2070.
+Council apologise for the inconvenience.
+For more information, please contact Infrastructure and Operations on 6340 2070.